anekawamasayuki/anekawamasayuki.github.io/README.md

 # Profile

-anekawamasayuki is a software enngineer.
+anekawamasayuki is a software engineer.